 The sport of gymnastics is now split into three disciplines; artistic, rhythmic and trampoline with the still rings event belonging to men’s artistic gymnastics (across six total events comprising: floor exercise, pommel horse, still rings, vault, parallel bars, and high bar).

-Women’s artistic gymnastics competes on four events of vault, uneven bars, balance beam, and floor exercise and excludes still rings (and the high bar and parallel bars) due to the intense upper-body strength required.
+Women’s artistic gymnastics compete on four events of vault, uneven bars, balance beam, and floor exercise and excludes still rings (and the high bar and parallel bars) due to the intense upper-body strength required.

 The flying rings event is no longer practiced at a competition level.

 The Still Rings is a gymnastics event featured in the Olympic Games that commands almost superhuman strength and sees some of the most highly disciplined athletes in the world take centre stage to demonstrate amazing levels of body control.

 The gymnastics rings themselves are suspended 5.75 metres above the floor, on a strap connected to a wire cable bound to a metal frame.
 This setup gives enough room to freely hang, swing and dismount.